These 3 DIY coffee face scrub recipes with natural ingredients will help reduce oily skin, moisturize dry skin, and restore glowing skin.

 Is your face puffier than usual?
 Maybe coffee can help.

 When coffee is applied topically it can help eliminate puffiness and even swollen eyes.
-Coffee has methylxanthine which has diuretic effects which work on swollen tissues.
+Coffee has methylxanthine which has diuretic effects that work on swollen tissues.

 5. Effective in reducing pigmentation